hashicorp/design-system/website/docs/components/form/primitives/partials/guidelines/guidelines.md

 #### Usage in Figma

-For representative consistenty, the Figma component mirrors the default messages that are rendered in the Ember component and are labelled as such; `currentLength` (the default variant), `maxLength`, `minLength`, and `custom`.
+For representative consistency, the Figma component mirrors the default messages that are rendered in the Ember component and are labelled as such; `currentLength` (the default variant), `maxLength`, `minLength`, and `custom`.

 In all variants except the `custom` variant, we recommend _only_ overriding the numerical value (e.g., "{numerical value} characters is allowed").
 Overriding the text in these variants will require a custom implementation on the engineering side, instead, the `custom` variant should be used.